The-Swarm-Corporation/MedicalCoderSwarm/README.md

 3. setup of docker file to run mcs (wip) taking existing docker packaging.
 4. bootscript to launch into docker from shell (api/rundocker.sh)
+5. setup of terraform
+6. ecr repository
+7. github action to push to ecr
+8. permissions to allow github to push

 # Medical Diagnosis Swarm Architecture